-The Sub-Investment Manager engages directly with management teams of corporate issuers through a robust ESG engagement program.
-The Sub-Investment Manager views this direct engagement with corporate issuers as an important part of its investment process (including the investment selection process).
-Corporate issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.
+The Manager and the Sub-Investment Manager view this direct engagement with issuers, as an important part of its investment process (including the investment selection process).
+Issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.

-This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of corporate issuers.
-As part of the direct engagement process, the Sub-Investment Manager may set objectives for the issuers to attain.
-These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Sub-Investment Manager through an internal NB engagement tracker.
+This program is focused on in-person meetings, email and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of issuers.
+As part of the direct engagement process, the Manager and the Sub-Investment Manager may set objectives for the issuers to attain.
+These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Manager and the Sub-Investment Manager through an internal Neuberger Berman ("NB") engagement tracker.

-In addition, the Sub-Investment Manager will seek to prioritise constructive engagement with corporate issuers which have high impact controversies (such as corporate issuers placed on the Neuberger Berman Global Standards Policy's Watch List (as further detailed in the policy itself)), or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Sub-Investment Manager deems as weak ESG efforts, are being addressed adequately.
+In addition, the Manager and the Sub-Investment Manager will seek to prioritise constructive engagement with corporate issuers which have high impact controversies (such as corporate issuers placed on the Neuberger Berman Global Standards Policy's Watch List (as further detailed in the policy itself)), or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Manager and the Sub-Investment Manager deem as weak ESG efforts, are being addressed adequately.

-The Sub-Investment Manager firmly believes this consistent engagement with corporate issuers can help reduce credit risk and promote positive sustainable corporate change.
+The Manager and the Sub-Investment Manager firmly believe this consistent engagement with issuers can help reduce credit risk and promote positive sustainable corporate change.
 It is an important tool to identify and better understand an issuer's risk factors and performance.
-The Sub-Investment Manager also uses it to promote change, when necessary, which they believe will result in positive outcomes for creditors and broader stakeholders.
+The Manager and the Sub-Investment Manager also use it to promote change, when necessary, which they believe will result in positive outcomes for creditors and broader stakeholders.
 Direct engagement when paired with other inputs, creates a feedback loop that allows analysts in the investment team to evolve their ESG scoring process and prioritise risks that are most relevant to a sector.